folio-org/stripes-components/lib/Pane/readme.md

   </Pane>
   <Pane
     defaultWidth="fill"
+    padContent={false} // prevent scrolling
+    noOverflow         // at the pane level (useful in case the rendered content, like a results list, handles this.)
     // Render a custom header using the "renderHeader"-prop if needed renderHeader={renderProps => <PaneHeader {...renderProps} paneTitle="Search Results" />}
   >